Updated June 2020

 High school was the first period of my life where I wasn’t outright bullied by classmates.
 It is tough for everyone in different ways and I’m glad I made it out alive, with great friends and many great experiences.

-Going to School away from home
+Going to college away from home

-Living in Paris for a Summer
+Living in Paris for a summer

-Living in Paris last summer was my second time abroad but my first time abroad for a long period of time.
+Living in Paris for one summer was my second time abroad but my first time abroad for a long period of time.
 I lived with a host family who didn’t speak English, so I experienced real culture shock and true immersion.
-But, I fell in love with the city and got the chance to see what Europe was all about.
+In the end, I fell in love with the city and got the chance to fall in love with France.